11SacRowD/Log-Monitoring-Application/README.md

 Notes:

     - The solution was written unde the assumption that the logging did not miss any starts and ends of a job
     - The solution was written with as many edge cases / possible unprovided information in mind, without overcomplicating the task
     - Test generation tried to emulate the log given as an example to the best of my abilities, without going into extensive detail (May suffer from jobs generated with the same START timestamp / END timestamp)

+Possible improvements:

+    - A more indepth look at log edge cases ( Ex: Better processing of 100GBs worth of logs, a parallel solution, but not in Pyhton :) )
+    - Simple CI/CD pipeline to use the automated testing feature
+    - A bit more testing of the test_generator